 Do you have any big plans for 2018?
-Before the season of excess comes to a close, many of us will already be planning some new adventures and time away in the New Year (and for anyone looking for great value, our current advent calendar has a superb offer each and every day!).
+Before the season of excess comes to a close, many of us will already be planning some new adventures and time away in the New Year.
 It could be a spot of relaxation or adventure; a new destination or an entire new hobby.
 If we had to recommend a shortlist of things to see, try or have a go at in the coming year though, the following would all come highly recommended:

 Walk further this year for amazing scenery and lesser trodden paths (image: Official Brecon Beacons National Park FB page)